Brent Stockwell: Career

 Upon completing his fellowship, Stockwell joined the faculty at Columbia University as an assistant professor of biological sciences and of chemistry.
 Early into his tenure at the institution, Stockwell found two new compounds, RSL3 and RSL5, that could kill tumor cells.
-In order to find drug candidates that could kill selectively tumor cells, Stockwell used cells engineered with a cancer-causing mutation and identical cells lacking the mutation.
+In order to find drug candidates that could selectively kill tumor cells, Stockwell used cells engineered with a cancer-causing mutation and identical cells lacking the mutation.
 As a result of his research into undiscovered mechanisms controlling cell death, Stockwell received a 2007 Beckman Young Investigators Award and was named a 2009 Howard Hughes Medical Institute Early Career Scientist.
 Following this, he was one of six winners of the BioAccelerate NYC Prize to conduct late-stage, "proof-of-concept" research on a new class of drugs to treat cancer in a more selective and non-toxic way.